Update: GSK Wants Generic Zofran Lawsuits Dismissed

 - 2 references to Ventricular Hypoplasia or Hypoplastic Left Heart Syndrome (HLHS) – Occurs when the heart’s left ventricle is severely underdeveloped.

-- 2 references to Congenital Aortic Valve Incompetence – Aortic valve defect in which allows blood to leak back in the left ventricle after being pumped into the aorta.
+- 2 references to Congenital Aortic Valve Incompetence – Aortic valve defect in which blood leaks back in the left ventricle after being pumped into the aorta.

 - 2 references to Congenital Tricuspid Valve Atresia – In a healthy heart, blood flow between the right ventricle and atrium is controlled by the tricuspid valve.
 Babies born with tricuspid valve atresia don’t have this valve, but a solid sheet of tissue instead.

-- 2 references to Shone’s Complex – Combination of 4 defects of the heart’s left side occurring together: Coarctation of the Aorta, Subaortic Stenosis, Parachute Mitral Valve (abnormal ring of tissue surrounding the mitral valve).
+- 2 references to Shone’s Complex – Combination of defects on the heart’s left side occurring together: Coarctation of the Aorta, Subaortic Stenosis, Parachute Mitral Valve (abnormal ring of tissue surrounding the mitral valve).

 - 2 references to Thrombocytopenia – Abnormally low platelet count.